 - At least 1 years of post-qualified experience working with Looked After Children and/or Foster Carers.
 Experience of fostering services (advantageous).

-- You will need HCPC registration/ Social Work England,
+- You will need registration with Social Work England,

 - Full UK Driving License and access to a vehicle,

 - A good working knowledge of the current legislations and frameworks relevant to Children Social Care and Fostering including the Children Act 1989, of the National Minimum Standards and Fostering Services Regulations as a minimum.